Compare Live Rates For Short Term Loans Now

 allthelenders offers UK customers a completely free and independent price comparison service for all types of loans.
-Borrow from £100 to £5000 over a maximum of 5 years and use our eligibility test to find lenders that will accept you before applying.
+Borrow from £100 to £5000 over a maximum of 5 years and find lenders that will accept you before applying.

 If you have a history of bad credit, we can still help you.
-We work with more than 30 lenders that specialise in lending to people with bad credit, why not use our eligibility checker below and find out which lenders will accept you without it affecting your credit score?
+We work with more than 30 lenders that specialise in lending to people with bad credit, why not use our price comparison tools and see if a lender will accept you without it affecting your credit score?

 On this page: